No. of Travellers - 2 | Days in Hospital - 8 | Days Outside Hospital - 12 | Total days in India - 20

 - Robot-assisted technique – In the advanced and modern CABG technique, very small incisions are made in the heart that allow the surgeon to use a remote-controlled device to perform the surgery.
 Occasionally, a heart-lung bypass device is used.

 Following are the complications related to CABG.
 It includes:

 Factors Affecting Cost of Treatment

-The following factors will determine the average treatment cost of your coronary artery bypass grafting surgery:
+- Some of the factors which will determine the average cost of treatment of your coronary artery bypass grafting surgery:

-- Whether it’s traditional bypass or minimally invasive (Minimally invasive cost more)
+- The cost of traditional bypass or minimally invasive surgery is high.

-- Duration of monitoring in the ICU (especially applicable for open heart surgeries)
+- Period of observation in the ICU (particularly relevant for open heart surgery).